leolivier/auto-po-lyglot/README.md

 # Goal of this project
-This project aims at using different LLMs to help translating po files using a first already translated file.
+The goal of this project is to use various LLMs to help translate po files using a first already translated file.

-For instance, you have a .po file containing msgids in English and msgstrs in French: using this file, you can ask the tool to tranlate the .po file to any other language.
-The first translation helps at disambiguating the very short sentences or part of sentences usually found in .po files.
+For example, you have a .po file with msgids in English and msgstrs in French: using this file, you can ask the tool to translate the .po file into any other language.
+The first translation helps to disambiguate the very short sentences or parts of sentences that are usually found in .po files.

+If you have an API key for the commercial LLMs, auto-po-lyglot can work with OpenAI, Anthropic Claude, Gemini and Grok.
+Notes:
+1. Grok is implemented but not tested yet as the Grok API is not yet available in my country.
+2. Claude is implemented in 2 flavors: cached (beta version on Anthropic) or non cached.
+The cached version uses a longer system prompt because caching only works if the system prompt is more than 1024 tokens long.
+The big advantage is that the cost of the cached version is much cheaper than the non-cached one.
-This can work with OpenAI (provided you have an OpenAI API key) or Anthropic Claude (provided you have an Anthropic AIP key) or Ollama (here, you'll run your Ollama server locally and be able to use any model that Ollama can run - depending obviously on your hardware capabilities, and that for free!).
+It also works with Ollama: You can run your Ollama server locally and be able to use any model that Ollama can run - depending on your hardware capabilities, of course and for free!.

 # Install

 ## Prerequisite
 * You must have python>=3.10 installed
-* While not required, it is highly recommended that you create a python virtual env, if you don't already have one, using pipenv or conda or whatever virtual env manager you prefer. eg:
+* While not required, it is highly recommended that you create a python virtual env, if you don't already have one, using pipenv or conda or whatever virtual env manager you prefer. e.g.:
    `conda create -n auto_po_lyglot python=3.10 && conda activate auto_po_lyglot`
 or
    `python -m venv ~/auto_po_lyglot && source ~/auto_po_lyglot/bin/activate`